 No matter what you’re looking for, it’s most likely for sale on eBay.
 Pricing can be varied, but if you are patient, you can usually find a good deal.
 For added protection, eBay also allows you to purchase extended warranties, so even if that used mixer you bought stops working after a couple of sets you’ll still be covered.

-Below, take a look at some of the best-selling DJ controllers, mixers, and turntables on Amazon, where you can purchase brand new and used DJ equipment:
+Below, take a look at some of the best-selling turntables on Amazon, and see how they compare to the DJ turntables we discuss throughout this article.

 If eBay is like a well lit shopping mall, then Craigslist is like a back alley with a flickering street lamp.
 It’s the newspaper classified section of the Internet.
 People can list any item they want for free with little or no oversight.